IvanSantosGonz/the-good-documentation/README.md

   Instructions to run the project locally

   ### Pre-requisites 📝
-  List os software or other things needed to launch the project and instructions about how to download and install them.
+  List of software or other things needed to launch the project and instructions about how to download and install them.

   ### Installation 🛠
   Step by step guide about how to install and launch the project.
 It is something like a tutorial about the software installation and launching (it could include images, code snippets or screenshots if it is neccessary).